Last Updated September 3, 2020

 The fastest way to get a US green card is through sponsorship from an immediate relative.
 Unlike other permanent resident visa categories, the IR visa is not subject to quotas or lengthy waiting periods.
 You are eligible for this visa if you are a spouse, child under 21, or parent of a current US citizen.

-The process is more straightforward for minor children since unmarried children under the age of 21 usually can obtain citizenship when their parent does.
+The process is more straightforward for minor children since unmarried children under the age of 21 can usually obtain citizenship at the same time their parent does.
 Additionally, if you are a parent of a current US citizen, then your child can sponsor your green card when he or she is 21.